(Photo by Karalina S on Unsplash)

 However, one dilemma that’s often unaddressed is a Halloween scare every household should be aware of – earth polluting Halloween materials.

-Since 2019, more than 1 billion pounds of pumpkins are thrown into landfills every year.
+" Every year, millions of pumpkins end up in landfills where they contribute to methane pollution" NatGeo.
 Candy wrappers, averaging around 7 million tons in the U.S., are often non-recyclable and contribute to plastics that make up almost 20% of all municipal solid waste.
 Based on studies reported by Hubbub, 2,000 tons of plastic waste are generated from “disposable” Halloween costumes in a single year (oh my!)

 Fortunately, spooky season can still be celebrated via the following sustainable steps...